Baidu launches simultaneous language translation AI

 “It is more common for translation quality to suffer with low latency requirements, but our system sacrifices only a small loss in quality compared to conventional full-sentence (e.g. non-simultaneous) translation,” Baidu wrote.
 “We are continuing to improve translation quality given low latency requirements.”

 So how does STACL compare to human interpreters?
-According to Baidu, it’s about 3.4 BLEU points less than conventional full-sentence translation (BLEU, short for bilingual evaluation understudy, is a standard evaluation metric for evaluating machine-translated text).
+According to Baidu, it’s about 3.4 BLEU points less than conventional full-sentence translation (BLEU, short for “bilingual evaluation understudy,” is a standard metric for evaluating machine-translated text).
 And in Chinese-to-English simultaneous translation where the AI system lags behind the Chinese speech by about three seconds, the translation quality is 3.4 BLEU points lower than full-sentence (non-simultaneous) translation.

 “Even with the latest advancement, we are fully aware of the many limitations of a simultaneous machine translation system,” Baidu wrote.
 “The release of STACL is not intended to replace human interpreters, who will continue to be depended upon for their professional services for many years to come, but rather to make simultaneous translation more accessible.”

-Baidu’s comes just months after Baidu announced that DeurOS, its conversational AI assistant, has reached an install base of 100 million devices, up from 50 million six months prior.
+Baidu’s comes just months after Baidu announced that DuerOS, its conversational AI assistant, has reached an install base of 100 million devices, up from 50 million six months prior.

-“We used to be a search company, but in the AI era, we want to be an AI platform company.”
-Baidu executive Kun Jing told VentureBeat in an interview last year.
+“We used to be a search company, but in the AI era, we want to be an AI platform company,” Baidu executive Kun Jing told VentureBeat in an interview last year.

 STACL advances the firm’s earlier work in speech recognition — and more broadly, in AI.
 In 2016 and 2017, Baidu launched SwiftScribe, a web app powered by its DeepSpeech platform, and TalkType, a dictation-centric Android keyboard, respectively.
-And more recently, in July, it unveiled a custom -designed AI chip — Kunlun AI — for edge and cloud computing, alongside Baidu Brain 3.0, a suite of 110 AI services ranging from natural language processing to computer vision.
+And more recently, in July, it unveiled a custom-designed AI chip — Kunlun AI — for edge and cloud computing, alongside Baidu Brain 3.0, a suite of 110 AI services ranging from natural language processing to computer vision.

 Baidu’s not the only company making waves in AI-powered translation and transcription.
 Microsoft in March demonstrated a system that matched human performance in translating news from Chinese to English.
 Facebook has begun leveraging unsupervised machine learning to translate content from one language to another.
 And researchers from the University of Toronto developed an offline speech recognition model that’s 97 percent accurate.